 We work with the belief in ensuring not just the immediate safety of the tiger, but also an understanding of the sustainability of the eco system, leading to change in mind-sets of future generations.

 Work done by TRACT is primarily in human dominated areas of the buffer and the fringe forests.
-These are areas where humans share natural resources with large carnivores, and in this land of co-habitation, the threat of conflict is high.
-Our teams comprise of young men from the local villages, trained and sensitised with an ownership to the protection of the wildlife and its habitat.
-These teams work with the local communities, ensuring tolerance to this co-habitation, creating a social fence in the periphery of reserves.
+These are areas where humans share natural resources with large carnivores, and in this land of co-habitation, the threat of human - wildlife conflict is high.
+Our teams comprise of young local men and women, who work with an ownership towards the protection of the wildlife and its habitat.
+They work with the local communities, ensuring tolerance to this co-habitation, creating a Social Fence along the periphery of reserves.